Types of Degrees Aeronautical Engineering Majors Are Getting

 At the countrywide level, the racial-ethnic distribution of aerospace engineering majors is as follows:

 |Black or African American||31|

 |Hispanic or Latino||125|

-Americans aren’t the only ones with an interest in Aerospace Engineering.
+Students from other countries are interested in Aerospace Engineering, too.
 About 23.6% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea

 The median starting salary of students who graduated in 2015-2017 with a master’s degree in aerospace engineering was $87,000 per year.
 These stats come from the U.S. Department of Education.
 During this timeframe, most salaries fell between $84,350 (25th percentile) and $88,775 (75th percentile).